BarshisLab/CBASS_Manual/Assembly/Experimental_Tank_Assembly.md

 One CBASS setup controls the thermal profile of two experimental tanks.
 These tanks are made by retrofitting [Coleman Stacker Portable Coolers](https://www.amazon.com/Coleman-24-Can-Stacker-Portable-Cooler/dp/B00363PSBE) with aquarium chillers and water outflow ports.

 Each cooler can be separated with an acrylic divider into four total partitions (2 per tank).

 ---

+**IMPORTANT NOTE:** As of January 2023, the Coleman Party Stacker cooler has unfortunately been discontinued.
+New experimental tank options are currently being explored.
+Overall, the steps to create and the design of the tank will remain the same with some minor changes in the size of additional pieces (light frames, acrylic dividers, and eggcrate) or hole placement due to updated tank dimensions.
+The Barshis Lab is currently testing out [food storage bins](https://www.webstaurantstore.com/cambro-18269p148-18-x-26-x-9-white-poly-food-storage-box/21418269PWH.html?utm_source=google&utm_medium=cpc&utm_campaign=GoogleShopping&gclid=Cj0KCQiAnsqdBhCGARIsAAyjYjS5xgNlSeoKIYxaQmvTLIlvuuuqH5I_zpMlC7TSk1psaDML0N-pY4saAspHEALw_wcB) as potential new experimental tanks and this document will be updated when a final design plan has been decided.

+---

 ## Step 1: Measure and drill holes for outflows
 Each tank requires two holes for [3/4" bulkheads](https://www.bulkreefsupply.com/bulkhead-abs-slip-x-slip.html) for water outflow during the experiment.
 [Nylon elbows](https://www.usplastic.com/catalog/item.aspx?itemid=34064) can screw into the bulkhead fitting to allow for controlled water outflow with the potential to attach airline tubing to recycle water.
-Use a XX" hole saw bit to drill a hole 1.75" from the outside of the tank and 1" from the top.
+Use a 1 1/2" hole saw bit to drill a hole 1.75" from the outside of the tank and 1" from the top.
 Do this on the left and right side of the tank.

 <p align="center"><img src="Photos/tank_bulkhead_measurements.png" width="800"> cd